t-kandasami/tp/docs/UserGuide.md

 ```
 Are you sure you want to delete CS2113 (y/n)?
 > y
-NOTE: We have deleted CS2113 from Course Book
+NOTE: You have deleted CS2113 from Course Book
 ```

 ### Delete a session by index